 Sandhills Community College does not collect photo/video release forms.
-Instead, the College assumes that faculty, staff, and students are the best resources for marketing the College and welcome student involvement in these activities.
-Still or video photo shoots may be informal (candid photos of campus scenes, athletic events, performances, events, or activities) or formal (planned visits to classrooms, headshots or video shoots on campus).
+Instead, the College assumes that faculty, staff, students and those visiting our campus are the best resources for marketing the College and are willing to participate in college promotions.

 All photographic/video images become the property of Sandhills Community College.
-Marketing and Public Relations staff members add the photos or video footage to the College's library of images (maintained by Marketing & Public Relations), which becomes a resource for the College's online and print publications.
-The Marketing and Public Relations Department attempts to inform the campus when far-reaching photography projects are planned (all user e-mail notice to faculty and staff, announcements on campus TV monitors, etc).
+Marketing and Public Relations staff members will add the photos or video footage to the College's library of images (maintained by Marketing & Public Relations), which becomes a resource for the College's online and print publications.
+These images and videos may be used for years after obtaining.
+The College reserves the right to release images for use by outside agencies for publication by news outlets, magazines, and digital outlets as the College sees fit.

+In addition to print use, images may be posted to the college's social media outlets (Facebook, Twitter, Instagram and others).

+Still or video photo shoots may be informal (candid photos of campus scenes, athletic events, performances, events, or activities) or formal (planned visits to classrooms, headshots or photo/video shoots on campus).

-Students participating in a formal photo shoot (Career Focus magazine, billboards, schedules, etc.) are giving their permission for their image to be used as the College sees fit.
-Students may opt out if that is their choice.
-If a student does not wish to be photographed but fails to identify himself or herself to the photographer, it will be very difficult to exclude that person from the resulting images.
+Students participating in a formal photo shoot (flightPath magazine, billboards, viewbooks, etc.) are giving their permission for their image to be used.
+Students may opt out of a photo.
+If a student does not wish to be photographed but fails to identify himself or herself to the photographer, it will be difficult to exclude that person from the resulting images.

-Concerns about the uses of individual images may be communicated to the Marketing & Public Relations Department, who will try to resolve individual complaints while still meeting the institutional goals of visually representing the College.
+Concerns about the uses of individual images may be communicated to the Marketing & Public Relations Department, which will try to resolve individual complaints while still meeting the institutional goals of visually representing the College.
 Expense is sometimes a consideration in the ability to change a photograph; usually an inventory of printed publications must be exhausted before the change can be implemented.